Aider-AI/aider/docs/unified-diffs.md

 [patch](https://www.gnu.org/software/diffutils/manual/html_node/Merging-with-patch.html)
 program.
-They need to *accurately* reflect the original and updated file contents, otherwise the patch command will fail to apply the changes.
+They need to *accurately* reflect the original and updated file contents, otherwise the patch command will fail.
 Having GPT specify changes in a well-known format that is usually consumed by a fairly rigid program like patch seems to encourage rigor.
 GPT is less likely to
 leave informal editing instructions in comments or be lazy about writing all the needed code.

 With unified diffs, GPT acts more like it's writing textual data intended to be read by a program, not talking to a person.